MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 }
 ```

-This script MUST be ran at the START or END of random seed runs in the
+This script MUST be run at the START or END of random seed runs in the
 same video, and it is highly recommended to run it on set seed runs as well.

-To open a powershell window press the windows button and "R", then type
+To open a PowerShell window, press the windows button and "R", then type
 "powershell" and press enter.
-After pasting the script above remember to
+After pasting the script above, remember to
 show the whole output to the end and close the window at the end before
 running the script again.

-Some runners may prefer to hide their username from the powershell
+Some runners may prefer to hide their username from the PowerShell
 window.
 This can be done by editing the profile file by running
 `notepad $PROFILE` and adding the following line: